 - Failure of both of these tests can be seen as a critical failure

 - Failure to gather STUN candidates can be seen as the network’s inability to support a direct peer-to-peer connection.
 This will inevitably introduce overhead.
-The media will not flow directly between peers, instead it will be flowing via TURN server serving as an intermediary proxy server.
+The media will not flow directly between peers, instead, it will be flowing via the TURN server serving as an intermediary proxy server.

 - Failure to gather TURN candidates alone may not impact the WebRTC session.
 This only means that the user may not be able to use the TURN server as a fallback in the event the direct connection fails.